Cycle the Jordan Trail to Petra: The E-Bike Edition

 Hiking

 Swap pedals for boots today for a spectacular hike to Petra, one of the world’s most iconic archaeological sites.
-Starting right from the camp, you’ll enter Petra via its 'back door’, avoiding most of the tourists.
-Hike down Wadi Ghurab amidst the sandstone mountains guarding Petra before skirting around the final peak to reach the natural rock terrace overlooking ‘The Monastery’.
+After a short 4x4 shuttle from camp, you’ll enter Petra via its 'back door,’ avoiding most of the tourists.
+Hike down Wadi Ghurab amidst the sandstone mountains guarding Petra before skirting around the final peak to reach the natural rock terrace overlooking ‘The Monastery.’
 Take in this iconic sight before heading down the Nabataean steps into ancient Petra, a series of large mausoleums carved directly into the sandstone cliffs, which include the magnificent Treasury – the entrance guarding the city.
 You’ll have time to explore the sprawling site before leaving via the Siq, the famed long and narrow gorge.

 Day 5